Navigation Menu

 There is a hidden treasure in the closet: small police overalls that the little officers of Pokela police station can wear during their tour.

-Photo The Police Museum, Reetta Lepistö
+Photo the Police Museum, Reetta Lepistö

 Download image (9.3 MB)